Kesomannen/CompetitiveCompany/README.md

 - [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) lets you have up to 32 players in a lobby and customize your player's appearance with cosmetics.
 - [LethalConfig](https://thunderstore.io/c/lethal-company/p/AinaVT/LethalConfig/) adds an in-game menu for configuring mods, including this one.
 Does not need to be installed by everyone.
 - [LethalCompanyVariables](https://thunderstore.io/c/lethal-company/p/AMRV/LethalCompanyVariables/) adds a ton of configuration options, including increasing the amount of scrap and monsters in the game to suit larger lobbies.
 Depending on your settings, this may not need to be installed by everyone.
+- [BetterEmotes](https://thunderstore.io/c/lethal-company/p/KlutzyBubbles/BetterEmotes/) adds more emotes to the game, which can be used in the end of match cutscene (see the Client config section).
 - Custom moons with [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/).
 Vanilla moons can prove too small and linear for this gamemode, especially with a large number of players.
 Here are some recommended mods made by the community:
   - TODO